 What’s astonishing is that centuries of being out-thought and out-manoeuvred had no impact on the Rajput approach to war.
 Rana Pratap used precisely the same full frontal attack at Haldighati in 1576 that had failed so often before.
 Haldighati was a minor clash by the standards of Tarain and Khanua.
 Pratap was at the head of perhaps 3,000 men and faced about 5,000 Mughal troops.
 The encounter was far from the Hindu Rajput versus Muslim confrontation it is often made out to be.
 Rana Pratap had on his side a force of Bhil archers, as well as the assistance of Hakim Shah of the Sur clan, which had ruled North India before Akbar’s rise to power.
 Man Singh, a Rajput who had accepted Akbar’s suzerainty and adopted the Turko-Mongol battle plan led the Mughal troops.
 Though Pratap’s continued rebellion following his defeat at Haldighati was admirable in many ways, he was never anything more than an annoyance to the Mughal army.
 That he is now placed, in the minds of many Indians, on par with Akbar or on a higher plane says much about the twisted communal politics of the subcontinent.

-There’s one other factor that is thought to have contributed substantially to Rajput defeats: the opium habit.
+There’s one other factor that contributed substantially to Rajput defeats: the opium habit.
 Taking opium was established practice among Rajputs in any case, but they considerably upped the quantity they consumed when going into battle.
-Several ended up in no fit state to process any instruction beyond, “kill or be killed”.
-Opium rendered some soldiers incapable of coordinating complex manoeuvres.
+They ended up stoned out of their minds and in no fit state to process any instruction beyond, “kill or be killed”.
+Opium contributed considerably to the fearlessness of Rajputs in the arena, but also rendered them incapable of coordinating complex manoeuvres.
 There’s an apt warning for school kids: don’t do drugs, or you’ll squander an empire.